Do You Have to Seal Wood After Staining it?

 What Happens if the Stained Wood Isn’t Sealed?
 What are Other Alternatives?

 What matters most is the context of its intended use.
-Even if it is safely hung on a wall indoors, it will eventually crack, warp, and fade from exposure to ultraviolet light and humidity, no matter how well-protected it is.
+Even if it is safely hung on a wall indoors, it will eventually crack, warp, and fade.
+This is due to exposure to ultraviolet light and humidity, no matter how well-protected it is.
 Besides that, though, the effect won’t be very noticeable.

 However, the rate of wear and tear will increase if the product is put to use in a location where it will be subjected to moisture, sharp objects, heavy foot traffic, or spills.